 The sensor can be wired or wireless, but the principle that is being used is the same.

-On the other hand, GPS enabled bicycle computers just use the GPS information they receive from a satellite in order to measure valuable cycling data.
+GPS enabled bicycle computers just use the GPS information they receive from a satellite in order to measure valuable cycling data.

 Related: Guide to fat bikes